eli0009/COMP303/README.md

 # McGill COMP303 - Software Design Notes

 My COMP303 course notes.
 Available in Markdown.
-A sample of my notes from Lecture 7 is available below.
+A sample of my notes for [Lecture 7](l7.md) is available below.

 ---